 Anger is an emotion that we all experience.
 However, this powerful emotion can be destructive and lead to violence if it isn’t managed.
 Farming, like many occupations, can be stressful.
 When things go wrong you may feel rage and anger.
 We often take out our anger on those closest to us, our partners and families.
-Learn to recognise and manage your anger.
+Learn to understand your triggers, recognise and manage your anger.

-Machinery will break down, commodity prices may drop, storms can damage farm buildings, gates may be left open – but how you react can have a profound impact on your own and your family’s health.
+Machinery will break down, commodity prices may drop, storms can damage farm buildings, gates may be left open—but how you react can have a profound impact on your own and your family’s health.
 There are many things in life that are beyond our control, and recognising this is important to wellbeing.
 However, how we react to anger is something we can control.

 Learn simple ABC strategies:

 Anger is a powerful emotion.
 Uncontrolled anger may cause increased anxiety, high blood pressure and headaches, and trigger fights or abuse.
 Anger can also be ‘contagious’, particularly in family relationships.
 If you can manage your feelings of anger, you can help break the cycle of extreme emotion.
 Anger management strategies include regular exercise and learning how to relax.
+Understanding and managing your anger takes effort and practice—but the rewards are worth it.

 Find out more about this topic on Better Health Channel